How to Define Frugal

 Suddenly Frugal seals of approval

-I mentioned above that I’d given a Suddenly Frugal seal of approval to Pampered Chef kitchen shears.
+I mentioned above that Iโd given a Suddenly Frugal seal of approval to Pampered Chef kitchen shears.
 We got these shears in the early 2000s.
+They are still in my kitchen drawer, and still work beautifully.
+Talk about a bang for your buck.

-Let me tell you, the Instant Pot is a must have for a frugal kitchen.
+Let me tell you, the Instant Pot is a must-have for a frugal kitchen.
 Not only can I use it as a rice cooker but also we can cook pretty much anything in there.

 Again, I wrote two books about living frugally.
 You can find them here on my Amazon author page.
 There’s even an audiobook version of Suddenly Frugal.